Formalin-fixed, paraffin-embedded human tonsil stained with CD79a Mouse Monoclonal Antibody (JCB117).

 SDS-PAGE Analysis Purified CD79a Mouse Monoclonal Antibody (JCB117).
 Confirmation of Purity and Integrity of Antibody.

 Western Blot Analysis of human Raji cell lysate using CD79a Mouse Monoclonal Antibody (JCB117).

-Immunofluorescent staining of paraformaldehyde-fixed Raji cells.
-CD79a Mouse Monoclonal Antibody (JCB117) followed by goat anti-Mouse IgG-CF488 (Green).
-The nuclear counterstain is Reddot (Red)
+Immunofluorescent staining of PFA-fixed Raji cells.
+CD79a Mouse Monoclonal Antibody (JCB117) followed by goat anti-mouse IgG-CF488.
+Nuclei counterstained with RedDot.